rsergiuistoc/learning-node-react/client/README.md

 Rule of thumb, if a component repeats itself and has many usages all over the app, or it is complex enough to be a part of its own implementation.

+## Styling in React

+### Separate File

+In my opinion this is the easiest approach to use here, simple enough for anybody to understand.
+We extract all our css styling in a separate file with the extention: `.css`, `scss`, etc, and after that we import the file in our `.jsx` file and apply them.

+### Styled Components

+### CSS in JS

+### Inline CSS